jvaelen/vim-personal/README.md

 # About

-This repository contains my personal .vim folder (kind of as a back up or to share with other people).
+This repository contains my personal .vim folder (as a way to synchronize between machines or to share with other people).

 # Installation